kramergroup/openImpala/README.md

 This will create a new folder, /build , which will be populated with the .o files and executables of OpenImpala.

-WARNING!
-There is a known bug when using the command ```make clean``` where it deletes files beyond the OpenImpala directory.
-This functionality currently does not work and should not be used.

 ### Testing Functionality

 Once the make command is finished navigate to the test directory to check the functionality of the created executables: